tapis-project/documentation/source/specialized-services/etl/includes/create-linux-system.rst

 .. include:: /specialized-services/etl/includes/schemas/onsite-linux-system.json.rst

-Use on of the following methods to submit a request to the Systems API to create the Tapis System.
+Use one of the following methods to submit a request to the Systems API to create the Tapis System.

 .. tabs::